junalmeida/vh-challenge-skip/README.md

 Architecture
 ------------

 1. React Native App
+    React Native is one of the choices to build an app for multiple platforms with the same code base.
+Other good options are Xamarin C# (also native) and Ionic/Cordova (hybrid).
 2. MobX
+    MobX was chosen because it is easy to manipulate data using observable notations.
 3. Google Places API
-4. Jest for test runner
+    Api to find places to make reviews.
     Google Api Key: (to be stored and protected by a CI/CD tool)
     > AIzaSyDXSPQqjeKtObRqkAy9GV3dH2AL4lemors

+4. Jest for test runner

 Requirements
 ------------